versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Settings property interface contract used by plugins to create UI setting elements in the dashboard.
+[ISettingsProperty](#T-ChuckDeviceController-Plugin-ISettingsProperty 'ChuckDeviceController.Plugin.ISettingsProperty') class implementation used by plugins to create UI setting elements in the dashboard.

 <a name='M-ChuckDeviceController-Plugin-SettingsProperty-#ctor'></a>
 ### #ctor() `constructor`

 ##### Summary

+Instantiates a new instance of the [SettingsProperty](#T-ChuckDeviceController-Plugin-SettingsProperty 'ChuckDeviceController.Plugin.SettingsProperty') class.

 ##### Parameters